juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     pip install .[voikko]
     pip install -e .  # make sure the Annif installation remains in editable mode

+# Language filtering with pycld3

+[lang_filter](https://github.com/NatLibFi/Annif/wiki/Transforms#filter_lang-transform) transform relies on [Compact Language Detector v3](https://github.com/google/cld3), which is implemented in C++, but binary packages of it are available on PyPI via [`pycld3`](https://pypi.org/project/pycld3/).

+Install the optional feature:

+    pip install annif[pycld3]

+If you have installed Annif from GitHub, use this instead:

+    pip install .[pycld3]
+    pip install -e .  # make sure the Annif installation remains in editable mode

 # fastText backend

 Using the fastText backend requires installing the fastText Python wrapper, which compiles into native code and is not included by default when installing Annif.
 We use the [fasttextmirror](https://pypi.org/project/fasttextmirror/) package from PyPI.
 First you need to ensure that the Python development files are available: